gauravinthevalley/documentation/content/applications/sales/sales/ebay_connector/manage.rst

   :align: center
   :alt: The eBay template form listed in the product template in Odoo.

-When the :guilabel:`Use Stock Quantity` field is checked, the quantity set on eBay will be the Odoo *Forecast Quantity* (Odoo *Inventory* app).
+When the :guilabel:`Use Stock Quantity` field is checked, the quantity set on eBay is the Odoo *Forecast Quantity* (Odoo *Inventory* app).

-The policies need to be set in order to be able to list on ebay.
-A value must be select a value for the fields :guilabel:`Payment Policy`, :guilabel:`Return Policy`, and :guilabel:`Shipping Policy`.
+The policies need to be set in order to be able to list on eBay.
+A value must be selected for the following fields :guilabel:`Payment Policy`, :guilabel:`Return Policy`, and :guilabel:`Shipping Policy`.
 The options are imported from the eBay database.
-If no option appears, they can be imported by navigating to :menuselection:`Sales app --> Configuration --> Settings --> eBay` and click on the :guilabel:`Policies` button in in the :guilabel:`Synchronization` field.
+If no option appears, they can be imported by navigating to :menuselection:`Sales app --> Configuration --> Settings --> eBay`, and clicking on the :guilabel:`Policies` button in the :guilabel:`Synchronization` field.
 This button **only** appears once the production and sandbox credentials have been set.

 The :guilabel:`Description Template` allows the administrator to use templates in listings.
 The